PostHog/posthog.com/contents/founders/write-great-job-ads.md

 **Time zones**

 All-remote doesn't necessarily mean hiring from literally anywhere.
-Please specify time zones before people waste a bunch of time, only to find out you don't hire in Australia.
+Please specify time zones before people waste a bunch of time only to find out you don't hire in Australia.
 This also forces you to clarify your own thinking.

 **Salary**